tommichael88/booktomnyc/ServiceAgreement.md

   - **Opportunity to Correct**: Upon receiving such communication, the Service Provider shall be given a reasonable opportunity to correct the action or conduct in question.
 If the Service Provider fails to address the concerns to the Client's satisfaction, the Client may then consider termination.
   - **Termination**: The Client reserves the right to demand the Service Provider to stop performing the agreed-upon services and to terminate the agreement.
 In the event of such termination, the parties shall discuss and determine the appropriate payment or partial payment.
 Such discussions should be initiated as soon as possible, with the aim to reach an agreement within a reasonable timeframe, not exceeding 72 hours after the notice of termination.
   - **At-Will Relationship**: Both parties understand and agree that the relationship established by this agreement is "at-will," meaning either party can terminate the relationship at any time, with or without cause.
 This agreement does not create a long-term employment relationship between the parties.
+- **13-9**: Has read, retained a copy and agrees to the terms as detailed in the Service Provider's [Privacy Policy](https://tommichael88.github.io/booktomnyc/Privacy%20Policy)

 ## 14. Agreement Updates